MOEAFramework/MOEAFramework/docs/miscellaneousTopics.md

 double y = EncodingUtils.getReal(solution.getVariable(1));
 ```

-No default operators are provided for mixed types, but we can easily construct the operators using
+Lastly, we must configure the variation operators.
+Default operators are typically selected, even for mixed types.
-`CompoundVariation` to combine the individual operators.
-Here we combine Simulated Binary Crossover (SBX),
+In this example, the default is Simulated Binary Crossover (SBX), Half-Uniform Crossover (HUX), Polynomial Mutation
-Half-Uniform Crossover (HUX), Polynomial Mutation (PM), and Bit Flip Mutation (BF) operators.
-SBX and PM operate on
-the real value whereas HUX and BF operate on the binary variable.
+(PM), and Bit Flip Mutation (BF) operators.
+SBX and PM operate on the real variable whereas HUX and BF operate on the
+binary variable.

+We can also explicitly supply a variation operator for mixed types by combining the operators as demonstrated below:

 <!-- java:examples/org/moeaframework/examples/misc/MixedTypesExample.java [74:80] -->